jiangqy/SGH-IJCAI2015/README.md

 ***
-# Matlab Code for Scalable Graph Hashing with Feature Transformation
+# Released Code for Scalable Graph Hashing with Feature Transformation
 ***
 ## introduction
 * This package contains the source code for the following paper: